NYJiaxing/Predict-Diamond-Price-Project/README.md

 ## Content
 This repository contains following documents:
+ * Dataset I download from Kaggle.com and add more data from public dataset
- * Three Jupyter notebooks contains three machine learning modeling I used to predict the price
+ * Three notebooks contains three machine learning modeling I used to predict the price
  * The final report I complete to expalin the pipe line of how I finish this porject
  * Addition materials